Islamic design

 The Madagascar periwinkle

-One of the ways in which species have been moved around is by the gardeners employed to look after private gardens.
+One of the ways in which species have been moved around the country is by the gardeners employed to look after private gardens.
 These gardeners have moved plants between the gardens they have been looking after, and this has resulted in a common palette found in many gardens.
 For instance, the Madagascar periwinkle is now commonly found all over the State, usually in window boxes where they make an attractive and colourful presentation.
-I can recall gardeners bringing them round and planting them, knowing that they originally came from government gardens.
+I can recall gardeners bringing them round and planting them, knowing that they originally came from government gardens in which the gardener had his normal work.

 go to top of page